Martinomagnifico/reveal.js-fsfx/README.md

 ## Installation

-fsbutton.js needs one other (great) script to be able to function: [Screenfull.js](https://github.com/sindresorhus/screenfull.js) by [Sindre Sorhus](https://sindresorhus.com).
+FsFx.js needs one other (great) script to be able to function: [Screenfull.js](https://github.com/sindresorhus/screenfull.js) by [Sindre Sorhus](https://sindresorhus.com).
 This checks the capabilities of the browser to go fullscreen.

-Copy the fsbutton folder to the plugins folder of the reveal.js folder, like this: `plugin/fsbutton`.
+Copy the fsfx folder to the plugins folder of the reveal.js folder, like this: `plugin/fsfx`.
 Now add it to the dependencies of Reveal.js.
 You can do the same for screenfull.js or the minified version of it (although you can add it anywhere in your HTML).

 ```javascript